-Every so often, I get that question, “What do you think about CrossFit?”
-This is the time of year that it comes up more than usual, so here’s what I think.
+Every so often, we get that question, “What do you think about CrossFit?”
+This is the time of year that it comes up more than usual, so here’s what we think about CrossFit at Great Moves …

 None of these downsides are unique to CrossFit.
 They are true of all fitness programs.
 It’s just that the nature of CrossFit can magnify some of these problems, and because of the intensity of the workouts, some of the injuries can be that much more significant.